-- (2) Neither Messrs.
-O'Driscoll nor Pourchet participated in the above mentioned RSU grants, as Mr. O'Driscoll was appointed as President and CEO of the Corporation on July 1, 2009, and Mr. Pourchet was appointed as Vice-President and CFO of the Corporation on August 1, 2009. - (3) Mr. Kavanagh received long-term incentives from Pernod Ricard and is not eligible for the Corby RSU Plan.
+(3) Neither Messrs.
+Pourchet nor Agdern participated in the above mentioned RSU grants, as Mr. Pourchet was appointed as Vice-President and CFO of the Corporation on August 1, 2009, and Mr. Agdern was appointed as Vice-President, Marketing, of the Corporation on August 1, 2010.
+Both received long-term incentives from Pernod Ricard and were not eligible for the Corby RSU Plan.
 Costs associated with the Pernod Ricard long-term incentives are paid by Pernod Ricard and are not transferred to Corby.